LHugueniot/APIC_FLUID_SIM/pic-core/README.txt

 			// Where Lmat is the laplacian matrix of neighbours
 			// Pmat is the pressure vector
 			// Dvec is the divergence vector

 			//One half of the matrix equation
 			calculateDivergenceMat()

-			//Other half of the matrix equation
-			calculateLaplacianMatrix()

 			//Solve for pressure
 			solvePressure()
 		}
-	}

 		//Transfer attributes from grid to particles
 		transferGridToParticle()

+		//Find the maximum timestep such that particles dont advance further than one cell so substep = calculateSubstep()

-	time += substep
+		step += substep

 		particleKinematics()
+	}

 }

 Code snippets: